Elias02-code/Email-Spam-Detection-AI/README.md

 # Email-Spam-Detection-AI
 An AI-based email spam detection system using machine learning and natural language processing techniques to classify emails as spam or legitimate(ham).

-# Overview
+## Overview
 Spam emails are a major threat to productivity and security.
 This project focuses on building a machine learning model to classify emails as Spam or Ham (Not Spam) using Natural Language Processing (NLP) techniques.
 The system helps automate email filtering and reduce unwanted messages.
 In addition to model development, an interactive web application was built using Streamlit to allow users to input text and receive real-time spam classification results.

-## Overview
 This project focuses on building an AI model that detects spam emails using machine learning techniques.

 ## Objectives